-says Ryochu, who was interviewed this time.
-Born as the son of Itchu Miyako, 12th generation of Itchu-bushi (Shamisen: three-stringed traditional Japanese musical instrument), he is now on various stages both in Japan and abroad as a joruri (a narrative singer of the traditional Japanese puppet theatre).
+“I'm going to Takachiho in Miyazaki from tomorrow.
+It's a place that is said to have the origins of Japanese music.” says Ryochu Miyako.
+He was born as the son of Itchu Miyako, 12th generation of Itchu-bushi (Shamisen: three-stringed traditional Japanese musical instrument), he is now on various stages both in Japan and abroad as a Joruri-kata (a narrative singer of the traditional Japanese puppet theatre).

-This time, we asked Ryochu about new challenges that he would like to pursue in the future and the “essence” that he thought about now.
+In this interview, we asked Ryochu about new challenges that he would like to pursue in the future and what he thinks what the “essence” is.

-Since the early days of his life, he began to practice Japanese traditional music, Itchu-bushi, for his father, and his predecessor, Tokyo.
-Regularly organizes his own concert “Meeting in Tokyo”.
-Served as a purifier for concerts and dance performances, and appeared in many performances overseas (Berlin, New York, St. Petersburg, Shanghai, etc.).
-In addition to performance activities, lectures, radio appearances, Joruri instruction, etc. Participated as a song in the image album (CD) of the Studio Ghibli movie “Spirited Away”
+Since the early days of his life, he began to practice Japanese traditional music, Itchu-bushi, from his father, and his predecessor, both Itchu MIYAKO.
+He regularly organises his own concert “Miyako Ryochu no kai”.
+He served as a Joruri-kata for concerts and dance performances, and appeared in many performances overseas (Berlin, New York, St. Petersburg, Shanghai, etc.).
+In addition to performance activities, he is also lecturer, guest at radio station, and Joruri instructor, etc. He also participated as a singer in the image album (CD) of the Studio Ghibli film “Spirited Away”

 What is the Itchu bushi?

-Ichinakabushi is said to be particularly elaborate and elegant music among shamisen music, and has been handed down for over 300 years since the Edo period.
-The number of sounds is small, and the knots and shamisen are not soft, so it may seem natural when you listen to them for the first time, but there is a depth in each sound, the fineness, the sound and the sound The quietness between them is a unique attraction.
-In the Edo period, everyone listened and practiced, and the world was popular, and it was loved and enjoyed by the upper class of townspeople.
+Itchu bushi is known as particularly elaborate and elegant music among shamisen music, and has been handed down for over 300 years since the Edo period.
+The number of notes are few, and the tones and knots and shamisen are soft and gentle, so that it may seem plain when you listen to them for the first time.
+However, each sound has its depth, and the fineness and quietness between each note is its unique attraction.
+During the Edo period, it was so popular that everyone listened and practiced, and it was loved and enjoyed by the upper class of trademan and craftsman.

-It is never be completed.
+It will never be completed.
 That is why it is always new.

-I'm doing three things now - Getting on the stage, Practicing, and Teaching.
+I'm mainly spending time on three things now - Getting on the stage, Practicing, and Teaching.

-- Is there anything you have to keep in mind when managing the three times?
+- Is there anything you have to keep in mind when managing your three tasks?

 I like singing, just as much as I used to as a child.

-- I heard that it has been about 30 years since I started the middle section, but how did you finish it?
+- I heard that it has been about 30 years since you started Itchu bushi. but how did you start?

-Since my father was a shamisen player from the time I was born, I had been practicing since the age of three.
-It was already everyday when I was confident.
+My father has always been the Shamisen player ever since I was born, I had been practicing since the age of three.
+It had already been the daily routine before I realised.

-When I was in kindergarten or elementary school, I loved singing anime, and I was a kid who was singing on my way home from school or riding a bicycle.
+When I was a kid, I loved singing anime, and I always used to sing on my way home from school or when I am riding a bicycle.
 I remember singing all the songs that each character sings, such as “Dragon Ball” or “Ranma 1/2”.

-When I was a child, the middle passage was an extension of my favorite song.
+When I was a child, Itchu bushi was an extension of my favourite singing activity.

-- I don't think there are many people studying around Joruri, but what did you think of when you were a student?
+- I don't think there were many people studying Joruri around you, but what did you think of it when you were a student?

-My father said, “Be free.”
-“If you have a favorite job, you can go there.”
-"If you don't like it, it's rather rude to the middle."
+My father always used to tell me, “Do as you like.”
+“If you have a favourite job, you can choose that.”
+"If you don't like it, it's rather rude to Itchu bushi."

-I think it was very early, but when I was 17 years old, I got the name “Ryochu Totsu” and began to appear on stage as a professional “Junchu Ichijo”.
+Although I was still young when I made this decision, I was 17 years old when I was given the name “Ryochu MIYAKO” and began to appear on stage as a professional “Itchu bushi Joruri kata”.

-At that time, I had a trip to America with my father.
-It was my father's vacation trip, but during that period, a Japanese who I knew in the United States called me home and held a small concert like a salon party.
+Around the same time, I had a chance to travel to the United States with my father.
+It was my father's vacation trip, but a Japanese friend invited us to their home to organise a small music concert like a salon party.
 I remember that there were about 30 local Americans and Japanese people.
-After interpreting the commentary in English, my father played and spoke at that time, and I was just listening to the side.
+After interpreting the commentary in English, my father played and sang, and I was just listening by his side.